 About the Student Technology Fee

-Proposals must show that the primary benefit is to students, include a summary of student input, provide a long term plan for operation, and address issues of student access.
-The committee does not fund: equipment used for classroom instruction, ongoing maintenance and supply costs, salary for full-time or part-time staff or students, or wireless networking outside of the University’s central deployment.
+Please Note: The committee does not fund equipment used for classroom instruction, ongoing maintenance and supply costs, salary for full-time or part-time staff/students; or wireless networking outside of the University’s central deployment

 2019- 2020 Application Process

 We are no longer accepting proposals for the 2019-2020 cycle 2 period .
 For future proposals, refer to the instructions below as a reference.

 - Fill out funding application via google form.

 - Read the following document: STF Guidelines.